-When your Duo Access trial ends, your account switches to the Duo Free plan automatically.
+When your Duo Advantage trial ends, your account switches to the Duo Free plan automatically.
 You can continue using your Duo Free plan for up to 10 users at no cost.
 Paid features you enabled during your trial no longer have any effect.
 If you convert this free account to a paid subscription, we'll restore the settings created during the trial.

 To give Duo a try, just follow these steps: